grimme-lab/xtb_docs/source/CENSO_docs/censo_implementation.rst

 your results, e.g. by implementing a custom method and/or using the inherited ``self.write_json`` and ``ensemble.dump_ensemble`` methods.

+..
+Example for a new class for ensemble optimization.
 .. code:: python
-   :caption: Example for a new class for ensemble optimization.

    from censo.part import CensoPart from censo.parallel import execute